Self-Driving Cars in Australia

 Major advances in software security will ensure that critical systems, especially interfaces connecting the vehicle to the outside world, have strong fundamental security.
 Systems crucial for safety will be separate from car and infotainment systems, and from the networks that facilitate secure communication between control units.
 There can be over 150 networks in an autonomous vehicle.

 In addition to a careful, thoughtful initial setup, any arising vulnerabilities can be patched seamlessly with ‘over-the-air’ software updates in real-time.

 When will we see autonomous cars on the road?

 Autonomous vehicles with Level 2 and 3 automation are already being used in mining in Australia.
 With what’s referred to as ‘conditional’ or ‘partial’ automation, these trucks are monitored by human drivers.

-The predicted benefits of autonomous vehicles being a 90% reduction in accidents, 40% less congestion, up to 80% less emissions, and 50% parking space saved are so substantial that development and adoption of autonomous technology will continue.
+The predicted benefits of autonomous vehicles being a 90% reduction in accidents, 40% less congestion, up to 80% fewer emissions, and 50% parking space saved are so substantial that development and adoption of autonomous technology will continue.

-In Australia we’ll need to see changes to the Australian Road Rules, which assumes a driver is human rather than a ‘system’ before self-driving cars are used outside of approved tests.
+In Australia, we’ll need to see changes to the Australian Road Rules, which assumes a driver is human rather than a ‘system’ before self-driving cars are used outside of approved tests.

 Who are the manufacturers to watch?

-There's at least 33 tech and auto corporations internationally involved in the development of AI for autonomous vehicles.
+There are at least 33 tech and auto corporations internationally involved in the development of AI for autonomous vehicles.